 We’ll match you with someone like-minded where you share similar interests and are more likely to have things in common.

 Our Friendship Buddies are committed and caring community members who give their time and attention to those who need it, as part of our befriending service.
-Each buddy is interviewed, referenced, has a police check, and given training and support.
-However, they are not paid and don't have the same responsibilities as care navigators or social workers.
+Each buddy is interviewed, referenced, and given training and support.
+However they are not paid and don't have the same responsibilities as care navigators or social workers.

 Who are Telephone Buddies for?

 Our Friendship Buddy service is suitable for people who:

 able to hear and be understood over the phone

 able to commit to a regular weekly call.

 Who want to interact with others

 Who would like to look at ways of greater social interaction

 Sometimes people have support needs that require additional support from us, and other agencies and we are happy to work with other agencies who can bring in extra advice and support.